12 Amazing things to do in Paris, especially if it's your first visit

 Eiffel Tower

 As the landmark most synonymous with Paris, you won't want to miss seeing the Eiffel Tower.
 While you can admire The Iron Lady from various lookouts across the city, there's nothing quite like getting up close and personal.
-Enjoy a lawn picnic in Champ-de-Mars, walk across Pont de Bir Hakeim and walk up the steps in Jardins du Trocadero for clear photo spots.
+Enjoy a lawn picnic in Champ-de-Mars, walk across the Pont de Bir Hakeim, and take the steps up to the Jardins du Trocadero for clear photo spots.
 If you're nearby after nightfall, experience the tower lit up as it sparkles each hour on the hour.

-There are different ticket options to visit the top of the Eiffel Tower as well.
+There are various ticket options available for visiting the top of the Eiffel Tower as well.
 You can reach the second (and first) floor by elevator or stairs to experience the panoramic view and the best place to watch the evening sparkle.
-Add the summit lift ticket for access to all floors and get up to the top.
+Add the summit lift ticket for access to all floors and enjoy the ride to the top.
 Celebrate with a glass of bubbles from a bar in the sky at the 276-metre summit.

-The Basilica Of The Scared Heart of Paris
+The Basilica Of The Sacred Heart of Paris

-Walk up the stone steps to the white stone basilica that sits atop the hill of Montmartre and features an expansive view across the city.
+Walk up the stone steps to the white stone basilica that sits atop the hill of Montmartre, offering an expansive view across the city.
 This iconic monument is one of the most famous buildings in Paris and one of the best vistas.
-You can get a photo-worth view of the Eiffel Tower, Notre Dame and other notable landmarks from here.
+You can get a photo-worthy view of the Eiffel Tower, Notre Dame and other notable landmarks from here.

-Access to the picturesque church is free, but maintain silence during your visit for those praying inside.
+Access to the picturesque church is free, but please maintain silence during your visit to respect those praying inside.
 Masses take place throughout the week.
-You can also enter the Dome, for a charge, outside of the basilica, on the left.
-Take more steps up to reach the Dome, to enjoy a higher vantage point to look out 360 degrees over the city.
+You can also enter the Dome, for a fee, located outside the basilica on the left.
+Take more steps up to reach the Dome, where you can enjoy a higher vantage point and look out 360 degrees over the city.

 Montmartre